Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 #### Transformation Flaw: Lust For The Hunt
 The savage nature of your curse sometimes causes you to lose control.
 These ferocious tendencies are a constant struggle between you as a humanoid and the beast within.
 When you are in your hybrid form, you must succeed at a DC 10 Wisdom saving throw at the beginning of each turn or lose control.
 If you are in the light of a full moon, you automatically fail this saving throw.
 If you fail this saving throw, you are subjected to the following until you succeed:
-- You must move toward the closest non-player creature you can see, smell or hear, prioritising [[TR-Lycanthrope#Helpless Creatures]].
+- You must move toward the closest non-player creature you can see, smell or hear, prioritising [[System Reference/Homebrew Options/Transformations/All/TR-Lycanthrope#Helpless Creatures|TR-Lycanthrope#Helpless Creatures]].
 If you end your movement and no non-player creature is within 5 feet of you, then you must use your action to dash toward one.
-- If there is a non-player creature within 5 feet of you and you have not used your action, you must make a melee attack against it, prioritising [[TR-Lycanthrope#Helpless Creatures]].
+- If there is a non-player creature within 5 feet of you and you have not used your action, you must make a melee attack against it, prioritising [[System Reference/Homebrew Options/Transformations/All/TR-Lycanthrope#Helpless Creatures|TR-Lycanthrope#Helpless Creatures]].
 - If you made a melee attack against a creature, and that creature is still alive, then you must use your bonus action to make an unarmed claw or bite attack against the same creature.

 Additionally, if you are subjected to the light of a full moon you must succeed at a DC 20 Wisdom saving throw or automatically turn into your hybrid form and cannot transform back until dawn.
 If you succeed in this saving throw, you are immune to its effects for 24 hours.